Skip to main contentAccessibility Statement

 In determining whether or not the complaint should be referred for investigation or to seek alternative resolution, the Monitoring Officer (and Independent Person if involved at this initial assessment stage) will have regard to a range of factors including the following:

-• Whether the matter is considered suitable for alternative resolution and either the Councillor concerned or the complainant is not prepared to accept this as a solution.
+- Is the matter considered suitable for alternative resolution and are either the Member concerned or the complainant not prepared to accept alternative resolution as a solution?

-The initial assessment of the complaint will normally be taken within twenty eight days of receipt of your complaint and you will be informed, in writing, of the outcome by the Monitoring Officer.
+The initial assessment of the complaint will normally be taken within 30 working days of receipt of your complaint and you will be informed, in writing, of the outcome by the Monitoring Officer.

 Unless exceptional circumstances exist that indicate otherwise, the Monitoring Officer will inform the Councillor concerned of the receipt and nature of the complaint and invite their comments.